ibmcnxdev/togbm-connections-ui/README.md

-# cnx-customizer
+#toGBM Connections UI
-Customization for IBM Connections Cloud
+This includes customization for IBM Connections Cloud environemnt for the use of GBM (toGBM | Gulf Business Machines)